Kafka CDC Explained and Oracle to Kafka CDC Methods

 Kafka CDC (Change Data Capture) and why it is important

 Change Data Capture in Kafka or Kafka CDC is integral to processing records in real-time.
 A mechanism like Change Data Capture is needed to capture all the changes happening at source (records, updates, inserts, deletes) and deliver them to Kafka so data can be updated continuously.
 Organizations need to capture and sync the latest data in data warehouses and data lakes from various sources for effective Analytics, Machine Learning models and Data Science purposes.
 Real-time data replication using Kafka CDC (Change Data Capture) is needed to sync real-time streaming data.
-Read more about Change Data Capture.
+How to Make PostgreSQL CDC to Kafka Easy (2 Methods)

 Change Data Capture isn’t just one technique however but refers to different methods that can help you identify and capture data that has changed in the database.
 Change data capture is more efficient and timesaving than old fashioned batch processing.
 The reasons why Kafka CDC is preferable for real-time data ingestion to Kafka are: